CU-DBMI/redirects/README.md

 2. [Make it private](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility).
 3. [Fork the _website repo_](../../../redirects-website/fork) to your user/organization.
 4. [Enable GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) on it with the default settings.
-5. GitHub should tell you that your site is now being hosted at e.g. `your-org.github.io/repo-name`.
+5. After a minute or so, GitHub should tell you that your site is now being hosted at e.g. `your-org.github.io/repo-name`.

 ### Connect repos